Padua The Veneto, Italy Travel Guide

 Explore the Orto BotanicoThe park surrounding the Scrovegni Chapel, a pleasant green space for a stroll.

-A smaller, charming park near Prato della Valle, offering a tranquil spot for relaxation.
+A smaller, charming park close to Prato della Valle, offering a tranquil spot for relaxation.

 A regional park having a lot of hiking trails and scenic views, a short distance away.

-Opportunities for birdwatching and observing local wildlife exist within the Euganean Hills Regional Park.
+Opportunities for birding and observing local wildlife are present in the Euganean Hills Regional Park.

 While Padua itself is not mountainous, vistas from the Euganean Hills present beautiful panoramas of the Veneto plain.